 - Literature Review - what has been done previously on your topic or what is currently known about your topic?
 Google Scholar is helpful here.

-- Make the case for your study (little is known or more needs to be done, etc.);
+- Make the case for your study (for example: little is known or more needs to be learned, etc.);

 - Materials & Methods

 - Describe how you will do your work.